MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

     ]
 }
 ```
-When the client gets this ersult, it records that the last product it saw was the product with ID 2.
+When the client gets this result, it records that the last product it saw was the product with ID 2.
 So, to fetch the next page, it makes the following request:
 ```http
 GET /Products?$filter=Id gt 2&$top=2
 ```